 Table 4 shows the value per square foot for each district.
-We calculated this figure by dividing total interior square footage by total lease costs.
+Using the Facility Inventory Reports from the eFMS, we calculated this figure by dividing total interior square footage by total lease costs.

 Utility Costs Associated with the Excess Space